llctrautmann/Obsidian/Concepts/Vector Spaces.md

 ## Relevant Mathematical Background
-Generally, Vector spaces are an
+Generally, Vector spaces are an extension of [[Groups]] and related to Set Theory.
+A group is a set of elements with operations defined on the elements (see [[Groups#Conditions]]).

+With the basics idea of [[Groups]] in mind, a vector space is functionally a special group with its elements being vectors and two defined operations:
+- inner operation:
+- outer opperation